aldertzomer/Microbial-Genomics-2022/_episodes/10_Introduction_study.md

 ### How to login

 Follow the instructions at as before.
-The server we will be using has host address [Cocalc site](https://cocalc4.science.uu.nl/).
+The server we will be using has host address [https://cocalc4.science.uu.nl/](https://cocalc4.science.uu.nl/).
 Please login using your webbrowser.
 Click on "New", top left and open a "Linux Terminal".
 Give it an appropriate name so you can find it again later.

 ### Where are the files located